 The International Price Program (IPP) produces Import/Export Price Indexes (MXP) containing data on changes in the prices of nonmilitary goods and services traded between the U.S. and the rest of the world.

-U.S. import prices increased 0.6 percent in August and 2.1 percent over the past 12
+U.S. import prices increased 0.2 percent in October after rising 0.8 percent the previous

 - U.S. Import and Export Price Indexes (Current Month) (HTML) (PDF)

 - Select Import and Export Price Indexes, 12-month percent changes (Interactive Charts)